umairahsan1/cmpt-120-umair-ahsan/project/README.md

 ## Testing your code

+Delete all of the code in `test_main.py` and replace it with what is on my github.

 Activating your python environment and running `pytest` will be the best indicator that your code is working as intended.
 However, if you want to get comfortable with issuing requests follow the steps below:

 1. Start your server